nimbella/docs/docs/tieing-namespaces-to-projects.md

 - each namespace belongs to a project
 - a project can deploy to one or two namespaces (one for testing and one for production).

 You impose this rule by creating a `project.yml` file in the root of an "owning" project.
-This file can contain quite a bit of information, as outlined in [Adding project configuration](configuration.md).
+This file can contain quite a bit of information, as outlined in [the deployer specification](deployer-spec.md).
 For present purposes it needs to contain at least

 ```yaml
 targetNamespace: